MLA Citations: A How-To Guide

 How to cite properly using MLA style, with examples of MLA citations

 Are you confused by Modern Language Association (MLA) citations?
 Are you unsure how to cite sources in your MLA Works Cited list or are you more confused by citing in your term paper?
 Now that you have a general understanding of MLA style and formatting, it is time to learn how to cite properly.
-Our editors explain everything you need to know about MLA citations and offer examples to help illustrate our point.
+Our editors explain everything you need to know about MLA citations.

 Why use citations?